formulae-org/.github/profile/README.md

 # Fōrmulæ

-Fōrmulæ is a software framework for visualization and edition of complex expressions (either mathematical expressions or expressions from many other fields).
-Fōrmulæ also includes the manipulation of such these expressions, so Fōrmulæ is also a (Turing complete) programming —and symbolic— language.
+Fōrmulæ is a free, open source, symbolic, visual, homoiconic, high-level, multi-paradigm, arbitrary-precision programming language for scripting in academic and research environments.

+The main objectives of the Fōrmulæ language are:

+* To create programs with a notation closer to algorithms and mathematics
+* To minimize the requirements for the programmer (only a web browser is needed)
+* To have modularity of the language, packages incorporating new elements to the language can be created and dinamically/selectively added.

 If you want to know more about Fōrmulæ, please refer to its website [formulae.org](https://formulae.org).

 ### The base program